 This exploration culminates in a seven-day road trip, inspired by the monumental 1961 Freedom Rides through the Deep South, during which students will visit historical landmarks, educational museums, and community organizations, as well as meet with local community members and leaders.
 Through this immersion experience, students will gain deeper understanding of how to work in solidarity to address current-day injustices and inequities.

-For more information, contact Jason Chan at email@example.com.
+For more information, contact Joseph Saucedo at firstname.lastname@example.org.

 UNIV 102 Course Information

 The UNIV 102 course associated with the ABI is designed as a seminar and will include brief lectures and presentations, short readings and writing, and experiential learning activities.
 Attendance, appropriate participation and active engagement are all essential.
 Because this course is a complement to the ABI trip, the focus will be on preparing students for the immersion experience; thus, exploration of themes and concepts will begin during the course sessions and extend into the trip itself.